 2. Define your EVP

-Defining your organization’s employee value proposition is a crucial step that should never be neglected.
-Defining EVP in employer branding is like defining positioning in marketing.
+Defining your organization’s employee value proposition is a crucial step that should never be skipped.
+Defining EVP in employer branding is similar to defining your positioning in marketing.
+It answers a simple question: why should someone choose to work for you and stay?

 employer-branding-evp